dejurin/format-money-js/README.md

 ![download per month](https://img.shields.io/npm/dm/format-money-js)

-**Zero dependency** tiny JavaScript library (1kB bytes) by CurrencyRate.today, providing simple way and advanced number, money and currency formatting and removes all formatting/cruft and returns the raw float value.
+**Zero dependency** tiny JavaScript library (841 bytes) by CurrencyRate.today, providing simple way and advanced number, money and currency formatting and removes all formatting/cruft and returns the raw float value.
+Size of library: 841 bytes in zip and 1.2 kByte in min formats.

 # Functions